-Schoolhouse Gap Trail is a 4.7 mile moderately trafficked out and back trail located near Townsend, TN that features beautiful wild flowers and is rated as moderate.
+Schoolhouse Gap Trail is a 4.7 mile moderately trafficked out and back trail located near Townsend, Tennessee that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, trail running, and horses and is accessible year-round.
 Horses are also able to use this trail.

 This was a great trail for a mid-afternoon hike.
 The views were somewhat blocked by foliage.
 But it was very peaceful.